 \subsection{Hysteresis Time Scheme}

-To derive the closed-form expressions for system performance metrics for HT, we first introduce the concept of regenerative cycles.
+To derive the closed-form expressions for system performance metrics for HT, we first derive the LST of regenerative cycles.
 We then derive the closed-form expression of energy consumption and information freshness metrics based on the LST of regenerative cycles.